hokify/coding-challenge/frontend/challenge.md

 - When you click on the ‘Send’ button, a success message appears with ‘Hello `<first name> <last name>`.
 Welcome to hokify!’.
 2. Use **Pinia** to save the form data.
 In addition, there is a navigation option to another page where you can view and reset (delete) the data.
 3. On another route, fetch some data from any free online API, and show it in a list.
 The list should contain at least 10 items.
 When you click on an item, a detail view should open on a new page.
 The detail view should present more information about the clicked item.
 4. Implement a **Darkmode** (preferably in Tailwind), which can be activated and deactivated by a toggle (set colours dynamically).
 The toggle should be available on every page (for example in the header).
+Extra: The darkmode also depends on the OS/Browser preference.
 5. (Optional) Improve the form so that it can only be sent if it is a syntactically valid email address.
 Make sure that your form complies with common A11Y guidelines (e.g. via ARIA).

 ### What we would be happy about: